deepend15/odin-library/README.md

 This project aims to build a small mock Library app, with the primary intent being to demonstrate an understanding of JavaScript object constructors & prototypes.

+Later, the code was refactored to convert all plain object constructors into classes.

 Live link: https://deepend15.github.io/odin-library/

 Image credit: